Broughton High School (North Carolina): History

 Needham B. Broughton High School was established in 1929 as Raleigh High School.
-It is the oldest high school in Raleigh still being used.
-Shortly after it was built, C. B. Edwards sent a letter to the Raleigh Public School Board, requesting that the school—then without an official name—be named for Needham B. Broughton (1848–1914), in honor of his service to public education in the city.
+It is the oldest existing high school in Raleigh.

+Shortly after the school was built, C. B. Edwards sent a letter to the Raleigh Public School Board, requesting that the school—then without an official name—be named for Needham B. Broughton (1848–1914), in honor of his service to public education in the city.
 The renaming ceremony took place in 1930, towards the end of the school year.

 In 1935, Henry Watson Moore wrote a class song for his graduation, which later became Broughton's alma mater.
 Broughton's Queen of Hearts dance began in 1943, in an effort to raise funds for World War II.
 In 1957 during the Civil Rights Movement, Martin Luther King Jr. spoke in the school's former auditorium.
 Broughton was originally an all-White segregated school.
 In 1961, Broughton was first integrated when three Black students, Myrtle L. Capehart, Dorothy J. Howard, and Cynthia E. Williams, started attending.
+However, even a decade later, the News & Observer reported at the time, Black students did not want to go to Broughton, and the wealthy parents of white students already there did not want the school to integrate.
+Nevertheless, a court order changed the boundaries of Broughton's territory so many Black students were sent there--"a 70%-30% split".
+Black students felt unwelcome, and white students accused them of causing trouble, but principal Richard Jewell dealt well with the situation.

 In 1989, Broughton's 3,000 seat Holliday Gymnasium opened, named after former principal and basketball coach Joe Holliday.
 In 2009, President Barack Obama visited the school.